-Rosemary Lee has been choreographing, performing and directing for over twenty years since graduating from the Laban Centre.
+Rosemary Lee has been choreographing, performing and directing for over thirty years since graduating from the Laban Centre.

-Rosemary works in a variety of media, including installation and film and her live work is often site specific large scale, involving casts whose ages range from six to eighty plus.
-Her work is characterized by a special quality of taking care, of listening to others and paying attention that is unique to Rosemary's way of working that both illustrates and creates communities.
+She works in a variety of media, including installation and film and her live work is often site-specific and large-scale, involving casts whose ages range from six to eighty plus.
+Her work is characterized by a special quality of taking care, of listening to others and to the surroundings and paying attention that is unique to Rosemary's way of working that both illustrates and creates communities and relationships.

-Rosemary guest teaches and lectures nationally and internationally.
-She is an Artsadmin artist and Associate Artist of ResCen and an associate artist at Dance East.
+Rosemary guest teaches, writes and lectures nationally and internationally.
+She is an Artsadmin artist, a Workplace artist, a Senior Research Fellow at CDaRE Coventry University, and an Associate Artist at ResCen, Middlesex University.

 Without was featured in the Dublin Dance Festival and is now available to tour to galleries, art centres, museums etc. It is particularly apt for cities or countries that have suffered or suffer conflict or have city walls.